kstenerud/concise-encoding/cbe-specification.md

 int_64_negative = u8(0x6f) & u64(~);
 ```

-**Note**: Because the sign is encoded into the type code, it's possible to encode the value 0 with a negative sign. `-0` is not representable as an integer in most environments.
-The application might choose to discard the sign information in this case, but the codec **MUST** preserve it (the most common approach is to pass it to the application as a floating point type).
+**Note**: Because the sign is encoded into the type code, it's possible to encode the value 0 with a negative sign. `-0` is not representable as an integer, and **MUST** be passed on to the application as a floating point type.

 #### Variable Width Integer